happycod3r/YouTube-Data-API-v3-Tools/README.md

 - google-api-python-client

-Keep in mind that you need to have the proper **OAuth 2.0** authentication set up and the permissions to manage an account.
+Keep in mind that you need to have the proper **OAuth 2.0** authentication set up and the permissions to manage a YouTube account.
 Below is a step-by-step guide on how to obtain a ***client_secret.json*** file.

 *Please also note that the steps for setting up OAuth 2.0 authentication and using the